Charl1410/PWA-text-editor/README.md

 # 19 Progressive Web Applications (PWA): Text Editor

 ## Description
 The aim of this application is to create a text editor that saves data through caching.
-The app can be downloaded as a desktop application therefore can be used offline.
+The single page app can be downloaded as a desktop application therefore can be used offline.
+Users can generate any type of text such as code, notes etc.

 ## Acceptance Criteria